kirillyesikov/dashRadio/README.md

 ```

-## In order to use the deployment.yaml you need to create an <imagePullSecret> and change the value inside the deployment.yaml as well as changing your <image>
+## In order to use the deployment.yaml
+### You need to create an <imagePullSecret> and change the value inside the deployment.yaml as well as changing your <image>

 ```
       imagePullSecrets: